msrst/matrix_viewer/README.rst

 * Interoperability with matplotlib.pyplot

 This project is tested under windows and linux.
 I don't have a Mac, so there might be Mac issues.
-But don't hesitate to file issues, or ideally pull requests targetting Mac support.
+But don't hesitate to file issues, or even better create pull requests targetting Mac support.

 Credits
 -------